 If you are being treated with any of the following medications, you should not use turmeric or curcumin in medicinal forms without first talking to your health care provider.

-Blood-thinning Medications -- Turmeric may make the effects of these drugs stronger, raising the risk of bleeding.
-Blood-thinners include warfarin (Coumadin), clopidogrel (Plavix), and aspirin, among others.
+Blood-thinning medications -- Turmeric may strengthen the effects of these drugs, raising the risk of bleeding.
+Blood thinners include warfarin (Coumadin), clopidogrel (Plavix), and aspirin, among others.

 Drugs that reduce stomach acid -- Turmeric may interfere with the action of these drugs, increasing the production of stomach acid: